WDM-project/WDM_project/Readme.md

 ### Interpreting Results

 Wait for the script to finish and check how many inconsistencies you have in both the payment and stock services

+### Current Issues

+1) Saga pattern is only implemented during checkout.
+2) Consistency is not guaranteed in practice.
+3) Fault tolerance is not tested but it should work in our design and implementation by enabling kafka offset.

+### Future Works

+1) Implement partition assigning in kafka.
+2) Implement kafka transactions for all endpoints.
+3) Add timestamps to Redis for deciding execution orders.